Nikki-Kh/crypto-ticker-history/README.md

 3) **get last ticker rates wih ability to specify broker;**
 4) **get interval data for desired time window.**

+On a startup application perform 2 important steps:
+1) Collect descriptive information about brokers and tracked tickers into cache, since this kind of information won't be updated often and can be stored in-memory to speed up data retrieval.
+2) `TickerRateUpdateTaskDealer` component get information about brokers and register recurrent tasks of type `TickerRateUpdateTask` to connect to brokers' API and get the latest ticker rates.
+Update period is specified in DB and is represented by `updInterval` field.
+Once data is collected with the help of `WebClient`, it is then stored in DB.

 ### Database
 For demonstration purpose H2 embedded in-memory database is used.
 This DB contains four tables: